DucManhPhan/DucManhPhan.github.io/_post_preparation/2019-02-21-Seasar-framework.md

     Then, we have an interesting information about this error.
 We can install multiple versions of both 32-bit and 64-bit Java at the same time on the same machine.

+    But Eclipse 3.1.1 is ver old version of this IDE.
+So, we think that you can use the other latest version of IDE.

 - Before creating project with seasar framework, we need to change our workspace folder for seasar framework.

     Go to ```File``` -> ```Switch Workspace```.

 - Setting up Omondo UML Eclipse plugin.

+    Because Omondo UML plugin is not suitable for some latest version of eclipse.
+So, we do not need to install it in our eclipse.

 - Setting Kijimuna Plugin installation